Mr Byron Sonnekus Sonnekus

 I obtained my undergraduate degree in Microbiology at the University of Pretoria.
 In 2018 I joined the Forestry and Agricultural Biotechnology Institute (FABI) as an Honours student within the Macadamia Protection Programme.
 My research project focused on identifying the causal agent(s) of macadamia husk rot, a fungal disease of the pericarp, in South Africa.

-I am currently continuing in the Macadamia Protection Programme as a Masters student under the primary supervision of Dr Gerda Fourie and co-supervision of Prof Brett Hurley and Prof Bernard Slippers.
-My research focuses on the stink bug complex (Heteroptera: Pentatomidae) which is of major concern to macadamia growers in South Africa.
-My research aim is determining the diversity of stink bug species present in different macadamia orchards in the main growing regions of South Africa.
-These regions include KwaZulu-Natal, Limpopo and Mpumalanga.
-Additionally, my research will also focus on the species diversity of the egg parasitoids (Hymenoptera: Scelionidae) associated with the stink bugs and their potential use as biocontrol agents.
+I completed my MSc as part of the Macadamia Protection Programme under the primary supervision of Dr Gerda Fourie and co-supervision of Prof Brett Hurley and Prof Bernard Slippers.
+My research focused on the stink bug complex (Heteroptera: Pentatomidae) which is of major concern to macadamia growers in South Africa.
+My research aim was to determine the diversity of stink bug species present in different macadamia orchards in the main growing regions of South Africa and to establish a molecular barcoding database of these species.
+Additionally, my research also focused on the species diversity of the egg parasitoids (Hymenoptera: Scelionidae) associated with the stink bugs and their potential use as biocontrol agents.